NLxAROSA/nlxarosa.github.io/_posts/2024-10-06-oncall-or-not-oncall.md

 ## You build it, you run it

 One of the prevailing DevOps mantras is "You build it, you run it!".
 While I agree to the overall concept, it's not one that comes without several very important prerequisites.
-I'm not running anything if those are not met.
-Let's see what those are.
+I'm not running anything unless those are not met.
+Let's take a look at what they are.

 ## The problem

 Short summary: management expecting 24/7 coverage from a 5/8 team.
-It should not come as a surprise that this doesn't work.
+It should not come as a surprise that this doesn't work, for more than one reason.

 ## On-call hours are working hours